zer0-os/ZToken/README.md

-# zero-tokens
+#ZToken
-Solidity token contracts used by Zer0 and Meowchain
+Solidity token contracts used by ZERO.